-A guide to nbn™ ethernet
+A guide to nbn™ Enterprise Ethernet

 - Value – while initially more expensive than other types of connection, once installed, enterprise ethernet can pay for itself in cost savings to a business in a relatively short period of time.

-The difference between enterprise and residential ethernet
+The difference between enterprise and residential ethernet?

 Enterprise ethernet is more expensive than residential ethernet and there are a number of reasons for the difference in price.
 Enterprise ethernet offers: